Skip to main content

 30 June 2021

-A stroll in and around the port city provides the perfect tempo for getting a feel for Fremantle.
-Breathtaking coastal landscapes, iconic landmarks and jaw-dropping history are yours to explore.
-If you're feeling active, do Freo like the locals do and hire a bike to get around then park up your wheels for closer exploration.
+A stroll in and around the port city provides the perfect tempo for soaking in the real Freo.
+Breathtaking coastal landscapes, iconic landmarks, and jaw-dropping history are yours to explore.
+If you're feeling active, do as the locals do and hire a bike to zip around in, then park up your wheels for closer look.

 Admire colonial buildings contrasted against striking street art.
-When refreshment calls take a dip in the beautiful Indian Ocean or sample one of Fremantle’s diverse range of cafes, bars or restaurants.
-You can also join one of our guided walking or cycling tours.
+When refreshment calls take a dip in the beautiful Indian Ocean or choose from one of the diverse range of cafes, bars or restaurants on offer and sit back and take in the sights.
+You can also join a guided walking or cycling tour.

 Self-guided walking trails